Bart Allen: Fictional character biography

-Following Max Mercury's disappearance, Bart was taken in by Jay Garrick, the first Flash, and his wife Joan.
-After the breakup of Young Justice, Bart joined some of his former teammates in a new line-up of the Teen Titans.
+Following Max Mercury's disappearance, Bart is adopted by Jay Garrick, the first Flash, and his wife Joan.
+After Young Justice disbands, Bart joins some of his former teammates in the Teen Titans.

 Kid Flash

-Shortly after Bart joined the Teen Titans, he was shot in the knee by Deathstroke (who at the time was possessed by Jericho) and received a prosthetic one.
-While recovering, Bart read every single book in the San Francisco Public Library and reinvented himself as the new Kid Flash.
-Once healed, the artificial knee did not affect his ability to run at speeds approaching that of light, but reminding him that he needs to think first rather than to act impulsively.
-When Robin reminded him that by becoming Kid Flash, he would be forced to live in the Flash's shadow, Bart said firmly, "No, he'll be living in mine."
+Shortly after Bart joins the Teen Titans, he is shot in the knee by Deathstroke (who at the time was possessed by Jericho) and receives a prosthetic kneecap.
+While recovering, Bart reads every single book in the San Francisco Public Library and reinvents himself as the new Kid Flash.

-In the "Titans Tomorrow" storyline, Bart assumed the mantle of the Flash after the current Flash died in a "Crisis".
-In this alternate future he was able to steal the speed of others, a power he used on his past self.
-This reality shows a grown Bart posing as a member of the so-called Titans of Tomorrow.
-However he is really a spy working on the behalf of Titans East, a resistance group led by the future Cyborg.
-Additionally, the future Bart is romantically involved with Rose Wilson, The Ravager.
+In the "Titans Tomorrow" storyline, an alternate timeline counterpart of Bart assumes the mantle of the Flash after the current Flash is killed in a "Crisis".
+He is able to steal the speed of others, a power he uses on his past self.
+Bart works as a spy working on the behalf of Titans East against the future Teen Titans.